 Wednesday, November 17, 2021

 6:00 pm – 7:00 pm

-You will also receive a copy of a “Quality of Life Scale.”
+After presentation, you will receive via email a copy of the presentation, including the “Quality of Life Scale.”

 TAP INTO ALL YOUR SENSES::